cepthomas/PyBagOfTricks/README.md

 Because of the nature of remote debugging, issuing a `q(uit)` command instead of `c(ont)` causes an unhandled `BdbQuit` [exception](https://stackoverflow.com/a/34936583).
   Similarly, unhandled `ConnectionError` can occur.
-They are harmless but if it annoys you, add (or edit) this code somewhere in your plugins:
+They are harmless but if it annoys you, add (or edit) this code somewhere in your plugin:
 ```python
 import bdb
 def excepthook(type, value, tb):